mdaljac/Locastic-test/README.md

 # Locastic-test
-Test from Locastic company when applying for job
+Test from Locastic company when applying for job.
-This website is made on this template received from the company: http://slicestic.com/frontend-test/
+Website is made on this template received from the company: http://slicestic.com/frontend-test/

 Test zadatak tvrtke Locastic kod prijave za posao